 Scientific Computation and Simulation in Finance

 Course Objectives: The course develops economic and financial models using EXCEL.
-The most widely used financial calculations will be performed in a spreadsheet format using simulated and real world data.
-Econometric analysis will be undertaken using the regression tool pack in EXCEL.
+The most widely used financial calculations will be performed in a spreadsheet format using simulated and real-world data.
+An econometric analysis will be undertaken using the regression tool pack in EXCEL.
 At the end of the course, you will have several financial models in a spreadsheet format that you can modify for future use.
-Topics covered include NPV, IRR, Bond pricing, duration, option pricing, BlackSholes and binomial option pricing models, value at risk, value of the firm, portfolio risk.
+Topics covered include NPV, IRR, Bond pricing, duration, option pricing, Black-Scholes and binomial option pricing models, value at risk, the value of the firm, portfolio risk.

 Course Objectives: The topics covered in this course include linear programming: modeling, solution methods, duality in linear programming; the simplex algorithm, dual problem and marginal costs using duality theorem nonlinear programming: first and second order optimality conditions for unconstrained problems, lagrange multipliers, convexity in mathematical programming, the kuhntucker theorem; discrete optimization.

 Stochastic Processes in Finance